realmichaelseifi/EventhubSample/README.md

 # EventhubSample
-create a sample project for event hub
+Create a sample project for event hub

 There are two projects.
 One for writing to event hub and one for reading messages and updating the checkpoint